KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 You query Vulkan Instance functions using `vkGetInstanceProcAddr`.
-`vkGetInstanceProcAddr` can be used to query either device or instance entry- points in addition to all core entry points.
+`vkGetInstanceProcAddr` can be used to query either device or instance entry- points in addition to all core entry-points.
 The returned function pointer is valid for this Instance and any object created under this Instance (including all `VkDevice` objects).